-Types Underwater Heaters for Turtles
+Types Of Turtle Underwater Heaters

 There is more than one type of underwater heater for turtles.

-We'll briefly describe what each is, as well as some pros and cons to each, moving from the most common underwater heaters to the least.
+I’ll briefly describe what each is, as well as some pros and cons to each, moving from the most common underwater heaters to the least.

 Submersible Aquarium Heaters

-- efficient and can quickly heat water
+- Efficient and can quickly heat water

-- can be moved to a variety of places inside the tank
+- Can be moved to a variety of places inside the tank

-- have to be careful where placed, animals can be burned
+- Have to be careful where placed, animals can be burned.

-Aquarium Substrate Heater
+Aquarium Substrate Heaters

-- better for larger tanks with lots of gravel and plants
+- Better for larger tanks with lots of gravel and plants.

-- maximizes in tank space
+- Maximizes in tank space.

-- very inefficient heating method
+- Very inefficient heating method.

-In-Filter Water Heaters
+In-filter Water Heaters

-- the water heater is placed inside the filter (usually canister) and works by heating up the water as its being cleaned and poured back into the tank
+- The water heater is placed inside the filter (usually canister) and works by heating up the water as its being cleaned and poured back into the tank

-- maximized in tank space
+- Maximizes tank space